alaminsk99/PlantSnap-Privacy-Policy/README.md

 - Queries processed by Gemini are subject to Google’s [Privacy Policy](https://policies.google.com/privacy).

 **5. Your Rights**
-- Request access to or deletion of your data by contacting us at [Your Contact Email].
+- Request access to or deletion of your data by contacting us at saikha752@gmail.com.
 - Unsubscribe from emails via the "Unsubscribe" link in messages.

 **6. Changes to This Policy**